auth-global/self-documenting-cryptography/design-documents/g3p.md

 PHKDF-STREAM makes use of TupleHash's `encode_string` subroutine from NIST Special Publication 800-185 in order to unambiguously differentiate between an arbitrary number of bitstring inputs.
 After this vector of bitstrings has been fully encoded, we mark the end of the vector with a single null byte.
 Because the output of `encode_string` always starts with a byte that is not null, this end marker ensures that our encoding is _one-to-one_ and _well-defined_.

-At first, I tried to avoid incorporating TupleHash-style syntax in the G3P.
+At first, I tried to avoid incorporating length-prefixing syntax like TupleHash in the G3P.
 But I wanted the end-of-message tag placed in a consistent buffer location.
-I also wanted to be able to look at any given HMAC message generated by the G3P and be able to unambiguously understand exactly which call to HMAC it is within the context of a protocol deployment.
-All parameters should be unambiguously parseable from at least one set of calls to HMAC.
-I eventually came to believe the only practical way to really accomplish these and a few other minor perceived constraints was to incorporate TupleHash-style syntax to frame input arguments.
+I also wanted to be able to look at any given HMAC message generated by the G3P and be able to unambiguously understand exactly which call to HMAC it is within the construction.
+All parameters should be unambiguously parseable from the inputs to at least one set of calls to HMAC.
+I eventually came to believe the only practical way to really accomplish these and a few other minor perceived constraints was to adopt something like TupleHash syntax to properly frame inputs.

 After we mark the end of the vector, we generate between 0 and 63 additional bytes of padding in order to bring the end of the HMAC message we are encoding to a half-buffer boundary.
 This step ensures that all the timing side-channels associated with the length of tag occur at a consistent length.